riomus/Obeliks-mono/README.md

 docker-compose up
 ````

-Content of file `./data/data.txt` will be processed and output will be printed to `stdout`.
-Output can be also found in `./data/data.xml`
+Content of files in `./data/input/` will be processed and the stdin output of Obeliks will be saved in `./data/out/output`.
+The XML output will be saved in `./data/out/xml/` separately for every file found in `./data/input/`